 There are a few large gold exploration companies that have spent some big money doing some searching in the state too; that does not happen unless their geologists think the conditions are favorable for finding gold.

 There may also be the potential for some good finds in the sand and gravel deposits in the state too.
 Even the state’s Department of Natural Resources has looked into the possibility of identifying sand and gravel deposits that may contain gold.
 While these are certainly not going to be as rich as many gold bearing areas throughout the Western United States, gold prospectors still enjoy searching for these placer sources of gold.
+Whether these places have profitable gold mining opportunities can only be ascertained by prospecting the area.

 It will be interesting to see what happens in Minnesota in the future with all this talk about potential for finding big gold deposits in the state.
 So don’t be surprised if finding a big load of gold actually comes to fruition and a significant gold rush ends up taking place in the state, although this time it will be the multi-million dollar mining companies that benefit from the discoveries, as the extraction of these ores will take considerable resources to extract.